Vurv78/WebAudio/README.md

 ``webaudio webAudio(string url)``
 Returns a **WebAudio** object of that URL as long as it is whitelisted by the server.
-Has a 150 ms cooldown between calls.
-If you can't create a webAudio object, will error, so check ``webAudioCanCreate`` before calling this!
+Has a 500 ms cooldown between calls.
+If you can't create a webAudio object, it will error, so check ``webAudioCanCreate`` before calling this!

 ``number webAudiosLeft()``
 Returns how many WebAudios you can create.